← All Posts

 5. 100vh Hero Sections Have Benefits Beyond Aesthetics

 If your hero fills the viewport, below-fold content can’t contribute to CLS because it’s not measured until the user scrolls.
+This dovetails with editorial design principles — full-viewport heroes create both visual impact and a performance advantage.

 The Stack